Joseph Pinetti

 Giovanni Giuseppe Pinetti, (Joseph Pinetti Willedall de Merci) was known in France as Chevalier Joseph Pinetti (1750–circa 1803).
-He was born in Orbetello (in Tuscany, Italy) and probably died in Russia.
+He was born in Orbetello (in Tuscany, Italy) and probably died in Berdychiv (Russian Empire, now a part of Ukraine).
 He was known as The Professor of Natural Magic and was a complex flamboyant personage.
 He performed in the later part of the 18th century and was the most celebrated magician of his time.
 He was the first magician to take advantage of advertising for the theatre.